 Need to follow guidelines and evidence

-It appears that pregabalin is being inappropriately prescribed first-line in preference over amitriptyline and other neuropathic pain medicines.
+It appears that pregabalin is being inappropriately prescribed first-line in preference to amitriptyline and other neuropathic pain medicines.

 More specifically, pregabalin is PBS-restricted to neuropathic pain refractory to other drugs,13 however the 2015 DUSC report found that 45% of patients were initiated on pregabalin without being on a prior drug regimen.2

 These patients may have been refractory to over-the-counter (OTC) or PBS-listed paracetamol or NSAIDs, and hence, fulfilled the restriction criteria.2 But if so, initiating on pregabalin goes against the recommendation of amitriptyline as first line and pregabalin as second line in Australian guidelines.14,15